jawordpressorg/core-handbook/core/best-practices/contributor-attribution-props.md

 *   The list of `Co-authored-by` trailers must be preceded by a blank line.
 *   `Co-authored-by` trailers should be the last thing in a commit message.
 *   The unlinked contributors must come before the `Co-authored-by` trailers.
 *   Unlinked contributors should be entered in one line preceded by `Unlinked contributors:`, each one separated by a comma and a space (`,` ), and a period after the last one.
-Example: `Unlinked contributors: nacin, wapuu.`
+Example: `Unlinked contributors: nacin, matt.`
 *   Usernames must not start with an `@` (at) sign.
-*   When manually adding someone, please only use their WordPress.org username in the following format: `Co-authored-by: dotorgusername <[dotorgusername@git.wordpress.org](mailto:dotorgusername@git.wordpress.org)>`.
-The only exception to this rule is for bot accounts, such as `dependabot` or `github-actions`.
-It’s important to include them so future contributors know they were involved in the changes.
+*   When manually adding someone, please only use their GitHub and WordPress.org usernames in the following format: `Co-authored-by: githubusername <[dotorgusername@git.wordpress.org](mailto:dotorgusername@git.wordpress.org)>`.
+*   The only accounts that are allowed to be noted with a non-w.org email are bot accounts (`dependabot` or `github-actions`).
+It’s important to leave these bots as listed by the GitHub generated `Co-authored-by` trailer so future contributors know which bots were involved in the changes.
 *   If there are contributors already noted with `Co-authored-by` in the suggested commit message, verify they are also included in the list provided by Props Bot before removing.
 These will be in **GitHub format and should be converted to the above w.org format**.
 Deleting the GitHub formatted ones will ensure an accurate contributor count for each commit, but it’s not required.
 Non w.org emails will be ignored by the props parsing scripts.
 *   If a contributor’s w.org username is unknown, add their GitHub username to the “Unlinked contributors” list.
 *   If there are `Signed-off-by` trailers in the suggested commit message, leave them in place above `Co-authored-by` trailers.
 These serve a different purpose and are ignored in the context of collecting props.